najoshi/sabre/docs/modes.md

        if BARCODE+UMI then BARCODE:UMI
        else if UMI+BARCODE then UMI:BARCODE

-All modes that begin with 3 will return sinle, R1 file, mering R1 read into R2 header and renaming R2 into R1
+All modes that begin with 3 will return single - R1 file, merging R1 read into R2 header and renaming R2 into R1

-10 = sinle-end where R1 has the following structure:
+10 = single-end where R1 has the following structure:

          R1 -->
          BARCODE+READ